Also known as a atopic eczema, is a relatively common condition especially among children, although this disease also affects adults.

 Eczema that evolves in spurts, is aggravated by extreme temperatures, sweating, contact irritants such as wool and detergents, and stress.

 Abnormalities of the skin, due to the presence of atopic dermatitis explain the frequency with which patients will develop a contact allergy.
-This highlights the need to perform patch testing.

 The treatment is only symptomatic and preventive: